adnan-moghal/weather-app-main/src/README.txt

 In your terminal, navigate to a directory to store all the app's files and run: npx create-react-app .
+This is will create the project file structure

+## 3. Move the src folder into the new directory

+Replace the src folder that has been created in the new project directory with the one you have downloaded

-## 3  Installing axios and making sure everything is up to date
+## 4. Installing axios and making sure everything is up to date

 In the directory, run "npm install axios".
 This is for making API calls In the same directory, run "npm i" to make sure everthing is up to date

-## 4.To run app
+## 5. To run app

 After installing the dependencies, you can run the app locally.
 To do this in the project directory, you can run: